jnidzwetzki/bboxdb/doc/network.md

 	.                                    .
 	+------------------------------------+

-* Version - The protocol version, currently always 0x01.
 * Request-ID - The id of the request which the response belongs too.
-* Result - The result of the operation
+* Result-Type - The result type of the operation.
 * Body length - The length of the body as a long value.
 For Packages without body, the length is set to 0.

 Result-Types: